Caltex vs. PNOC Shipping

 Facts

-- The Agreement provided that PSTC shall have complete control over litigation regarding the assumed claims, and LUSTEVECO appointed PSTC as its attorney-in-fact to demand and receive claims from countersuits arising from the enumerated actions.
+- The Agreement granted PSTC control over litigation and constituted PSTC as attorney-in-fact to receive proceeds from countersuits

 Arguments of the Petitioners

-- Caltex argued that PSTC is bound by the Agreement of Assumption of Obligations wherein it expressly assumed all obligations of LUSTEVECO, including the specific judgment debt owed to Caltex.
+- PSTC is bound by the Agreement of Assumption of Obligations which expressly assumed “all obligations” of LUSTEVECO, including the specific judgment in favor of Caltex

-- Caltex maintained that it is a real party in interest because it stands to be benefited by the judgment enforcing PSTC's obligation to assume LUSTEVECO's debt, and it has a real interest affected by the performance or non-performance of the Agreement.
+- Caltex is a real party in interest under Section 2, Rule 3 of the 1997 Rules of Civil Procedure because it stands to be benefited or injured by the judgment enforcing the Agreement

 Arguments of the Respondents

-- PSTC contended that Caltex is not a beneficiary of a stipulation pour autrui because there is no stipulation in the Agreement which clearly and deliberately favors Caltex.
+- Caltex is not a beneficiary of a stipulation pour autrui because no provision clearly and deliberately confers a favor or benefit upon Caltex

-- PSTC maintained that LUSTEVECO, being the real party in interest, was indispensable and its omission as a party defendant is fatal to Caltex's case.
+- LUSTEVECO is the real party in interest and its omission as a party is fatal to Caltex’s cause of action

 Issues

-- Whether Caltex is a real party in interest to file an action to recover from PSTC the judgment debt against LUSTEVECO.
+- Procedural Issues: Whether Caltex is a real party in interest to file an action to recover the judgment debt from PSTC despite not being a party to the Agreement of Assumption of Obligations.

 - Substantive Issues:

-- Whether PSTC is bound by the Agreement when it assumed all the obligations of LUSTEVECO.
+- Whether PSTC is bound by the Agreement to assume LUSTEVECO’s obligation to Caltex.

 Ruling